Cortrah/crucible-client/README.md

 ## The Plan

-Hapi on the server side
+Hapi and nes on the server side

 Vue and SVG on the client side

 Make it multiplayer

-Add timing to the equation, anybody can attack anyone at any time, but
+Add timing to the equation, you can attack in real time, but

 1) drawing a card takes one mana and is limited by a timed interval
 2) mana replentishes over a timed interval (up to 10)